MarcoGorelli/polars-plugins-tutorial/docs/cum_sum.md

 ```
 which looks correct.
 So, what's the deal with `is_elementwise`?

-The deal is that we need it in order for window functions / group-bys
+The deal is that we need it in order for window functions / `group_by`s
 to be correct.
 Change the last line of `run.py` to
 ```python
 print(df.with_columns(a_cum_sum=pl.col('a').mp.cum_sum().over('b')))